 Many women aren’t aware of what their rights are in Egypt’s labor law.

-So you want to start a family and continue to excel at your career, or maybe you’ve decided to stop working entirely.
+So you want to start a family and continue to excel in your career, or maybe you’ve decided to stop working entirely.
 Either way, you need to know how to handle the situation.

 - No employer has the right to discriminate against you based on gender, in any form or way.
 Remember that.

-- Apparently, there are some professions that women cannot legally have because they’re “unwholesome and morally harmful,” and there are some professions where women cannot work from 7 pm till 7 am because it’s, well, unwholesome and morally harmful?
+- As per the law, there are some professions that women cannot legally have because they’re “unwholesome and morally harmful,” and there are some professions where women cannot work from 7 pm till 7 am because it’s, unwholesome and morally harmful?
 You may or may not agree with this, but you need to be aware of it either way.

 - You are entitled to a paid 90-day maternity leave after you’ve worked for an employer for ten months.
 You’re also entitled to not work during the 45 days after the birth.
 However, you can only have one maternity leave per service.